egladman/egladman.github.io/posts/2020-06-24-parsing-ini-file-with-bash.md

 ---
 While working on my static site generator [squib](https://github.com/egladman/squib), I decided to transition the configuration file to a `.ini`.
 The rational being that I needed a simple format that could easily be parsed with minimal effort.
 Squib is written 100% in Bash, so I wanted a solution that didn't require additional dependencies.

-Prior to this I'd sourced a shell script that exclusively contained variables.
+Prior to this I'd source a shell script that exclusively contained variables.
 It worked relatively well until I needed variables with multi-line values.
 It became messy as I resorted to using a combination of heredocs and `cat`.

-The solution below uses only Bash's builtins.
+The solution below uses only Bash builtins.
 It's rough around the edges and doesn't fully comply with the INI spec, but it does exactly what I need it to.
 If you have any feedback please comment in the [gist](https://gist.github.com/egladman/e2f3b0ee391cba1c7deb12452799327e).

 ### The Code